Marcsemadeni/Joining-the-Minecraft-Server/README.md

 Because the minecraft server is hosted on the school wifi, this vpn will let you play when you are off campus.

 ### Step Two
-Copy this link here: *Scream at me to get a link*
+Copy this link here: https://login.tailscale.com/admin/invite/NS8yp3Mid4U

 Make sure to skip the intro before accepting the link or else it wont work